 The Alliance of Automobile Manufacturers is an association of 12 vehicle manufacturers representing 77 percent of all car and light truck sales in the U.S. In partnership with Safe Kids Worldwide and the National Highway Traffic Safety Administration, the Alliance in 2014 sought to launch a national advocacy campaign about motor vehicle safety, specifically the risks associated with heat stroke and leaving children unattended in vehicles.
 The Alliance commissioned Public Opinion Strategies to provide public sentiment data to inform the campaign.

-Solution: We began a national quantitative research effort to explore baseline awareness, attitudes and behavior surrounding heatstroke and leaving children unattended in vehicles.
+Our Work: We began a national quantitative research effort to explore baseline awareness, attitudes and behavior surrounding heatstroke and leaving children unattended in vehicles.
 This initial baseline study involved two online surveys.
-The first targeted parents and caregivers and the second targeted national adults, measuring their awareness of actions bystanders can take when they see children unattended in vehicles, as well as identifying barriers that might prevent bystanders from taking action.
+The first targeted parents and caregivers and the second targeted adults nationally, measuring their awareness of actions bystanders can take when they see children unattended in vehicles, as well as identifying barriers that might prevent bystanders from taking action.
 All told, we have conducted three online surveys tracking parents’ and caregivers’ awareness, attitudes and behavior.